openhood/capybara-faraday/README.md

 Capybara-restfulie
 ==================

-This gems makes it possible to use [Restfulie](http://github.com/caelum/restfulie) for remote testing.
+This gems makes it possible to use [Faraday](http://github.com/technoweenie/faraday) for remote testing.

-It is currently in use to test a REST API backed by Rails 3 and Restfulie.

 This gem is a [Capybara](http://github.com/jnicklas/capybara) extension.
 The structure of the gem is taken from the work done on [Capybara-mechanize](http://github.com/jeroenvandijk/capybara-mechanize).

 ### Installation

-    gem install capybara-restfulie
+    gem install capybara-faraday

 ### Usage without Cucumber

-    require 'capybara/restfulie'
+    require 'capybara/faraday'

 ### Usage with Cucumber and tags

-A @restfulie tag is added to your hooks when you add the following line to your env.rb
+A @faraday tag is added to your hooks when you add the following line to your env.rb

-    require 'capybara/restfulie/cucumber'
+    require 'capybara/faraday/cucumber'

-The following scenario will then be using the Restfulie driver
+The following scenario will then be using the Faraday driver

-    @restfulie
+    @faraday
     Scenario: do something with the API
       Given I send and accept JSON
       When I send a GET request to /users